pooryaparvizi/BioNE/README.md

 &emsp; &emsp; &emsp; **keepzero** &ensp; Adding also negative associations (0s) to the output

 &emsp; &emsp; &emsp; **attribute** &ensp; Including the edge attributes to the output file\
-&emsp; &emsp; &emsp; If edge attributes are not going to be used as weights in embedding, it is recommended to not add this to save memory.
+&emsp; &emsp; &emsp; If edge attributes are not going to be used as weights in network embedding, it is recommended to not add this to save memory.

 &emsp; &emsp; &emsp; **output** &ensp; The filepath to save edge list file\
 &emsp; &emsp; &emsp; The file saves as space-delimited file format.
 Click [here](./output/edgelist_protein_disease.txt) to see a sample edge list file.